 Asked what he hopes children take away from the Hank books, Henry is passionate in his reply.
 “No matter how difficult it is for you to learn as an individual, it has nothing to do with how brilliant you are.
 That is the truth.”

-metronidazole over the counter THE FONZ – AND SO MUCH MORE
+THE FONZ – AND SO MUCH MORE

 He graduated from Yale University’s Drama School with a master’s degree in 1970 and started working as an actor.
 His first jobs were in commercials, as extras in movies and repertory theater.